fjswhl/lightin/README.md

-# Casper
+# Lightin

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+Just a ghost theme based on the default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.

 ## Copyright & License